 We currently have 7 filters to pick from.
 We offer the 720nm standard infrared, 850nm deep infrared, 665nm extra color infrared, 590nm infrared, a full spectrum filter, a two spectrum filter, a Blue-IR NDVI filter, and an H-alpha Astrophotography filter.

 The Standard IR Filter (720nm) This is the tried and true classic IR filter.
-It allows for good color for false color, and good contrast for black and white.
+It allows some visible light for false color, and good contrast for black and white.
 This is equivalent to the Hoya R72 and Wratten 89b.

 The Ultra Color filter (590nm) The Ultra Color filter (590nm) lets more visible light in, producing the most vibrant colors.
 Leaves are golden yellow, and skies are bright blue.
 B+W contrast is lower than the deeper IR filters.

-The Extra Color filter (665nm) The Extra color filter (720nm) has an effect between the 720nm and 590nm, producing more vibrant colors than the 720nm for pale yellow leaves and brighter blue skies.
+The Extra Color filter (665nm) The Extra color filter (665nm) has an effect between the 720nm and 590nm, producing more vibrant colors than the 720nm for pale yellow leaves and brighter blue skies.

 The Deep Black and White filter (850nm) This filter is good for a dedicated black and white IR.
 The camera and will produce bright whites and pronounced darks.
 With a custom white balance in camera, the picture is close to pure B+W without any processing.
 Equivalent to the Wratten 87c.

 The Full Spectrum filter (clear glass) makes the camera sensitive to UV, visible, and IR light, allowing switching between various external filters to achieve the desired effect, this allows going between infrared and regular shooting with one camera, however on DSLRs opaque infrared filters will block composition.

 The Two Spectrum filter (IR + Visible) makes the camera sensitive to visible and IR light.
 It works the same way as the full spectrum, while filtering out UV for better color rendition in visible light shooting.